box/developer.box.com/guides/collaborations/connect-slack-to-group-collabs/connect-box-functions.md

 </Message>

-Since we're matching a Slack user and Box user via their email address, we first find a matching Box user using the Slack profile email.
+Since we're matching a Slack user to a Box user via their email address, we first find a matching Box user using the Slack profile email.
 If found, a call is made to add that user to the channel group.
 The group was created when the bot was first added.